Jeff Merkley: Tenure

 In late 2010, Merkley began circulating a proposal about the need to filibuster in order to block legislation.
 In 2011, he introduced a bill to reform the filibuster.
 He was joined by Senators Tom Udall of New Mexico and Tom Harkin of Iowa.

 Merkley was the only member of the Senate to endorse Bernie Sanders in his 2016 bid for the Democratic nomination for president.

 On April 4, 2017, Merkley held the Senate floor for 15 hours and 28 minutes in protest of the confirmation of Neil Gorsuch to the Supreme Court.

 In June 2018, Merkley received national attention when he attempted to visit a facility holding the children of jailed adults who had attempted to cross the border to seek asylum.
 Children were separated from their parents and placed in the custody of the Office of Refugee Resettlement.
 Merkley filmed his attempt to visit a facility in a former Walmart in Brownsville, Texas.
 He was denied entrance and the police were called and arrived as he continued to try to speak with the facility administrator.
 He commented in the film: "I think it's unacceptable that a member of Congress is not being admitted to see what is happening to children whose families are applying for asylum.
 I decided to come out here, go up to the door and ask to be let in."
 By midday the video had garnered more than one million viewers.

-Merkley again held the Senate floor for an extended period (22 hours 36 minutes) on October 21–22, 2025, as he spoke against what he described as Donald Trump's "authoritarianism" and "tyranny."
-The speech surpassed fellow Oregon Senator Wayne Morse's record from 1953 and was the fourth longest speech in Senate history.
+Merkley again held the Senate floor for an extended period (22 hours and 36 minutes) on October 21–22, 2025, as he spoke against what he called Donald Trump's "authoritarianism" and "tyranny".
+The speech surpassed fellow Oregon Senator Wayne Morse's record from 1953 and was the fourth-longest in Senate history.